 The Communication Matrix is an online assessment tool designed to pinpoint exactly how an individual is communicating and to provide a framework for determining logical communication goals.
 It was developed and field tested through a NIDILRR grant.
 Although it was originally designed for educators working with children with disabilities, many therapists, caregivers, and individuals have used it to create communication profiles for people with aphasia and other communication disorders.
 It’s free of charge and available in several languages.

 Oral Reading for Language in Aphasia is a treatment program studied under several NIDILRR-funded projects.
 The intervention encourages better language processing through repeated reading aloud of sentences and paragraphs.
 The ORLA program is available for purchase from the Rehab Institute of Chicago Center for Aphasia Research and Treatment.
-RIC is currently testing a version of ORLA to improve writing, too!
+RIC tested a version of ORLA to improve writing, too!

 In addition to these, you may be interested in NIDILRR-funded articles, books, reports, and other material on aphasia and its treatment available from our collection.
 We also have a wealth of publications from other sources which you may find helpful.